banti27/interview/README.md

 1. {2, 3, 1}
 1. {3, 1, 2}
 1. {3, 2, 1}

-If a set has ‘n’ distinct elements it will have n!n! permutations.
+If a set has ‘n’ distinct elements it will have n! permutations.

 #### Example 1: